nationalarchives/front-end-development-guide/2015/peer-review-pod.md

 Please speak to the Lead Front-end Developer if you need guidance on meeting any of these requirements.

 #### Reviewer comments

+Javascript in prototype-scripts.js is well commented, although a comment could be added to the bottom section to indicate what it does.
+All other Javascript is standard TNA script or libraries such as JQuery, Angular or Modernizr
+Formatting is good.
+No errors in the console.
+All Javascript is externalised.
+Prototype-styles.js is not minified or concatenated.

 #### Developer(s) actions in response